-Hi, I’m Andrew and I’ve spent the last decade creating eLearning and other courses as an Instructional Designer.
+Hi, I’m Andrew, and I’ve spent the last 15 years creating eLearning and other courses as an Instructional Designer.
 I started as a customer service representative for a major mortgage lender and, shortly after starting, advanced to the training department.
 I’d taught before as a Professors Assistant and tutor in college as well as in other aspects of my career and have always loved teaching new things to others.
 A regular occurrence is my family and friends rolling their eyes when I go into “trainer mode”.
 Think about this almost obsessive passion for excellent training being poured into your training programs.

-My philosophy is that learning should be fun, relevant, and measurable.
-More and more, we’re teaching the “Sesame Street Generation”.
-Theses people are used to learning through interactive, visual stories.
-They’re used to being entertained while learning and they’re used to seeing the practical applications of the information being presented.
-My style of training takes advantage of these learning styles.
-There are a number of different techniques I use to accomplish this depending on the type of information being presented.
-In a hands-on course, you may need an interactive video where the learner is shown a task then guides a virtual version of themselves through the process to eLearning designed like an interactive story.
-The variations are endless.
-Another training style I use is geared toward instructor led training.
-Using the storytelling technique I use in eLearning, the learner in an instructor-led class will be led through the process of learning in an organized, relevant but interesting way.
-Your trainers know the material their teaching so the courses I design for instructor-led training are geared toward giving the course some structure.
-With these types of courses, you’ll receive everything you need to conduct the course including all PowerPoint presentations, eLearning, participant guides and a facilitator guide to lead the facilitator through the process.
-You’ll also have me as a resource to train your trainers so they’ll be able to excel at what they do.
 In addition to effectively communicating information, there also needs to be a process in place to determine the effectiveness of training.
 That’s where I bring training analytics to the table.
-I use the Kirkpatrick model to analyze the effectiveness of training.
-This model give feedback on a number of different areas of training including how well learners absorbed the information, both shortly after training and a few months after trading finishes and, what I think is very important, how the learner *felt* the training went.
+I use the Kirkpatrick Model to analyze the effectiveness of training.
+This model gives feedback on a number of different areas of training, including how well learners absorbed the information, both shortly after training and a few months after training finishes and, what I think is very important, how the learner felt the training went.
 This gives you a better idea for what training is the most effective and what training might need some additional work.
 Take a look around my site to see some of my work and learn more about what it’s like working with an instructional designer.